dariocazas/howto-debezium-to-snowflake/cdc_config/README.md

 If you review the properties used, is very similar to the MySQL connector, and no new description is needed.

+#### Secret management

+Is a good practice externalize your secrets outside of connector configs.
+You can review the [KIP-297] to use an external provider to reference it.

 [database readme]: ../database/README.md